Vignesh-604/Learning-Backend/3-youtubeClone/README.md

 - **cloudinary:** to use Cloudinary, third party platform to store img, vids, etc
 - **multer:** used to upload files onto disk storage

+## API Testing done using Postman
+> [!NOTE]
+> Use Postman application for testing as Web one doesn't work with localhost and VS code extension doesn't send or read cookies.

 ## Files
 + **src:**
     - **index.js:** Initializes environment variables, connects to MongoDB, and starts the Express server upon successful database connection.